Rayhatron/matthewgraybosch.com/_posts/books/2015-03-11-the-winter-boy.markdown

 ## Updates/Errata

-**16 March 2015**: This article contained multiple instances in which the author misspelled Sally Wiener Grotta's middle name.
-We have corrected this, and the author is being flogged for his incompetence.
+This article contained multiple instances in which the author misspelled Sally Wiener Grotta's middle name.
+We corrected this after flogging the author with a knout for his incompetence.